wolfmanjm/wolfstock/README.md

 * [First Print](http://www.youtube.com/watch?v=khotvR7Lyf4)
 * [Printing Tornado vase](http://www.youtube.com/watch?v=ChUlHnQ6QRw)

-This is a Makerslide and Misumi based frame, using Spectra fishing line drive ala Kossel, and has a large frame made from 2040 and 2020 Misumi using mini-kossel style printed brackets.
+This is a Makerslide and Misumi based frame, using Spectra fishing line drive ala original Kossel, or gt2 belts with crown pulleys.

+It has a large frame made from 2040 and 2020 Misumi extrusion using mini-kossel style printed brackets.

 The default version has 1000mm high Makerslide towers, an 463.4mm triangle sides, and arm length of 370mm, which makes for a roughly